shlienlab/raccoon/docs/clustering.rst

 :code:`norm` flag in the iterative clustering object.
 It takes default :code:`sklearn` norms, and is set by default at :code:`'l2'`.
 If :code:`None`, no normalization will be applied before the features removal step.

 Optimizers
 ==========

-There are currently two available optimizers, to be set with the :code:`optimizer` flag
+There are currently two native optimizers, to be set with the :code:`optimizer` flag.
+A third option, :code:`htune` allows you to use the hyperparameters optimization algorithms implemented in Ray Tune.

 ===============  ============================================================
 :code:`'grid'`   **Grid Search**: given a set of parameters ranges and steps,